Clyde Bennett

-Clyde Eugene Bennett (February 2, 1932 – December 13, 2021) was an American professional Canadian football end who played one season in the Interprovincial Rugby Football Union (IRFU) for the Ottawa Rough Riders.
-He played college football for South Carolina, being an All-American selection 1953.
-Bennett was a third-round selection in the 1954 NFL Draft by the New York Giants, but did not play for them.
+Clyde Eugene Bennett (February 2, 1932 – December 13, 2021) was an American professional gridiron football player who was an end for one season with the Ottawa Rough Riders of the Interprovincial Rugby Football Union (IRFU).
+He played college football for South Carolina Gamecocks, earning third-team All-American honors in 1953.
+Bennett was a third-round selection in the 1954 NFL draft by the New York Giants, but did not play for them.

 Early life and education

 Bennett was born on February 2, 1932, in St. Matthews, South Carolina.
 He attended St. Matthews High School, graduating in 1950 before joining the University of South Carolina.
 During the 1950 season, Bennett played on the South Carolina freshman football team.
 He made the varsity roster in the next three seasons, leading the team in receiving in 1952 and 1953.
 He made 34 catches for 502 yards in 1952 and 23 catches for 413 yards in 1953.
 Bennett was named third-team All-American following his senior year of 1953.
 He was inducted into the South Carolina Athletics Hall of Fame in 2003 and was described by The State as one of the top 50 greatest Gamecocks in 2017.